wj-bj/Unity_UITest/README.md

 * Localization structured for multi-language adaptation
 * Some vfx, animation and shader for dynamic effect.

-## Technique
-Features in the project are list as follows:

-**Cellular Automata**: Generate density map and decoration map, which are required for 3D Terrain and the vegetation on it.

-**Marching Cubes** : Generate triangular meshed according to the voxel density.

-**Force-based steering**: Controll the movement of Game objects, such as seek, flee, path following, avoid collision.

-**Behavior Tree** : Controll AI behavior

-**Utility agent**: Controll AI logic

-**Compute Shader**: Put the most time-consuming calculation on GPU side, such as mesh generation, fish animation

-**Command Buffer**: To postprocess the render from camera, adding special effect like screen-based depth and distortion to simulate the undersea effect.

 ## Setup
 * This project was developed on Unity version `Unity 6`.